This Is How The Woodstock Festival 1969 Redefined Hippie Music And Fashion!

-The Woodstock Music and Art Festival was a three-day rock music festival from 15th to 19th August 1969, at the Max Yasgur’s dairy farm in the town of Bethel, New York.
-It was one of the famous festivals ever and was somewhat the trending of the “Hippie Era.”
+The Woodstock Music and Art Festival was a three-day rock music festival from the 15th to the 19th of August 1969, at Max Yasgur’s dairy farm in the town of Bethel, New York.
+It was one of the most famous festivals ever and was somewhat the trending of the “Hippie Era.”

 The festival was called Woodstock as the investors behind it were called the ‘Woodstock Ventures’.
 It was a festival attracting over 400,000 people which ultimately extended to four days instead of three.